General bounds on electronic shot noise in the absence of currents

-It is instructive to analyze Eq.~(\ref{eq:heat-ratio-general}) in the limit of a constant transmission function $D(E)=\Dz$.
-In this case, $x_J=\pm\pi/\sqrt{3}$ and we find

-Since $\RJz\approx 0.45$, this shows that also the zero-current heat shot noise can be of the same order of magnitude as the corresponding thermal noise!
-As for the charge noise, we find that Eq.~\eqref{eq:heat-ratio-constant} provides an upper bound for $\RJ$ when $D(E)=\Dz$~\cite{supp}, which can already be broken for a weakly energy-dependent transmission function if $D'(0)>0$, as $A(x_J)$ is an increasing function of $|x_J|$.
+Since $\RJz\approx 0.45$, this shows that also the zero-current heat shot noise can be of the same order of magnitude as the corresponding thermal noise even for this simple transmission probability.
+As for the charge noise, we find that Eq.~\eqref{eq:heat-ratio-constant} provides an upper limit for $\RJ$ when $D(E)=\Dz$.
+This can already be exceeded for a weakly energy-dependent transmission, as $A(x_J)$ is an increasing function of $|x_J|$ and $x_J\propto\pm\pi/\sqrt{3}[1\pm\zeta k_\text{B}T_\text{L}/\gamma]$, where $\zeta$ is a coefficient depending on the transmission~\cite{supp}.

-We finally move to the Lorentzian-shaped transmission probability as an example for a specific conductor, without a weak energy dependence.
-By solving $J_\lef=0$, we find $\Delta\mu_J$, which we plug into Eq.~\eqref{eq:noise-general} to obtain the zero-current heat shot noise and heat thermal noise; their ratio for $T_\lef\gg T_\ri$ is plotted in Fig.~\ref{fig:h_plot}.
-The density plot for $\RJ$ displayed in Fig.~\ref{fig:h_plot}(a) shows extended regions (green), where the limit $\RJ=\RJz$ is reached.
-As for the charge noise ratio, this occurs when the transmission probability is close to constant and the heat thermovoltage [Fig.~\ref{fig:h_plot}(b)] approaches the value $-\beta_\lef\muJ=\pi/\sqrt{3}$.
-Interestingly, also the zero-current heat shot noise can be brought to be of the same order as the heat thermal noise, by properly tuning the energy-dependence of the transmission probability.
-This limit is found in the light-green and yellow regions in Fig.~\ref{fig:h_plot}(a) and is clearly visible also from Fig.~\ref{fig:h_plot}(c).
-Note, however, that in contrast to the behavior of the charge noise ratio $\RI$, we find extended regions where $\RJ$ for the Lorentzian-shaped transmission probability is lower than the bound for constant transmission at large temperature biases.
-Finally, we also observe that $R_J$ does not saturate when $\epsilon_0\to 0$, in contrast to the case of $R_I$.
-This is due to a non-monotonic behavior of both the zero-current heat shot noise and the thermal noise as function of $\epsilon_0$, see~\cite{supp} for details.
+We finally move to the Lorentzian-shaped transmission function, going beyond the limit of a weak energy dependence.
+By solving $J_\lef=0$, we find $\Delta\mu_J$, which we plug into Eq.~\eqref{eq:noise-general} to obtain the zero-current heat shot noise and heat thermal noise; their ratio for $T_\ri\ll T_\lef$ is plotted in Fig.~\ref{fig:h_plot}.
+The density plot for $\RJ$, displayed in Fig.~\ref{fig:h_plot}(a), shows extended regions (green) where the value $\RJ=\RJz$ is approached.
+As for the charge noise ratio, this occurs when $D(E)$ is close to constant and the heat thermovoltage [Fig.~\ref{fig:h_plot}(b)] approaches $-\beta_\lef\muJ=\pi/\sqrt{3}$.
+Interestingly, Fig.~\ref{fig:h_plot}(a) shows that $S_\text{sh}^J$ does not exceed $S_\text{th}^J$ even though the heat shot noise is generally unbounded.
+The reason for this is that the Lorentzian transmission probability allows transport of particles in one connected energy interval, only.
+Furthermore, Fig.~\ref{fig:h_plot} shows that, compared with $\RI$, there are more extended regions where $\RJ<R_J^0$.